 Director compensation is found in the notes to the financial statement.
 All directors are required to attend at least 75% of the board meetings annually.
 In any event, a director shall not miss more than two consecutive meetings unless excused for reasonable cause by the board.
 Failure to meet attendance expectations may disqualify a director from continuing in office.
-In 2021, the Board of Directors held 12 regular meetings, 1 special meeting, and 21 committee meetings.
-Attendance for regular board meetings ranged from a high of 100% to a low of 83% with the average being 94%.
+In 2022, the Board of Directors held 12 regular meetings, no special meetings, and 25 committee meetings.
+Attendance for regular board meetings ranged from a high of 100% to a low of 89% with the average being 95%.